MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **BootToStart** - Whether the user has chosen to show the start screen when this application starts.

-- **ColdBoot** - Whether is first time Office application runs after a system restart or application binary had to be loaded from disk.
+- **ColdBoot** - Whether this is the first time the Office application ran after a system restart or application binary had to be loaded from disk. (macOS/iOS only)

-- **DeviceModel** - The model of the device.
+- **DeviceModel** - The model of the device. (macOS/iOS only)

 - **DocLocation** -  When opening a document, indicates which service provided the document (OneDrive, File Server, SharePoint, etc.).